menzzana/parallel_R_course/serial_R.md

 # Time your software

 * Calculate how fast your code is
-* Compare parallel execution of your code
-* Compare parallel execution with increasing number of threads
+* Compare parallel execution of your code with increasing number of processes

 <row>
 <div class="column50">